gabrielyotoo/gabrielyotoo/README.md

-# My name is yoto 👋
+# My name is Gabriel Yamamoto, my friends call me YOTO 👋

-- 🔭 I’m currently working in MB Labs
+- 🔭 I’m currently working in Prime IT
-- 💬 Ask me about React, React Native, mobile development and software architecture
+- 💬 Ask me about React, React Native, Electron, native development and software architecture
-- 🛡️ In the software security guild!
 - 😄 Pronouns: ANYONE
-- ⚡ Fun fact: Passionate CS:GO (soon CS2) player
+- ⚡ Fun fact: Passionate CS2 player

 What I love the most is to work on old projects so they look fresh new 😎, whether by implementing best code practices or improving their security!